 Did you know that 70% of customer loyalty may have nothing to do with what you are selling?
-Shocking as it may sound but very true.
+Shocking as it may sound, it’s true.

-There are several factors that are of great importance when it comes to keeping your Facebook group active and engaged in terms of customer experience, shared value, and trust that can help you increase your revenue; because ultimately, what you are trying to do is asking a mom somewhere to skip buying a pack of diapers and instead buy your product – which she will.
+There are several factors that are of great importance when it comes to keeping your Facebook group active and engaged in terms of customer experience, shared value, and trust.
+Ultimately, what you are trying to do is ask a mom somewhere to skip buying a pack of diapers and instead buy your product – which she will.

-You are at an advantage because Facebook is not only a free platform, it is essentially sustainable but ask yourself, how does your interaction with your Facebook group deepen their engagement?
+You are at an advantage because Facebook is a free platform.
+But ask yourself, how does your interaction with your Facebook group deepen their engagement?

-The moral of the story is; while getting new customers is good for business, it pays to be extra vigilant of your existing ones because loyal customers will buy 90% more than 20% from a new shopper.
+The moral of the story is this: while getting new customers is good for business, it pays to be extra vigilant of your existing ones.
+Loyal customers will buy more than a new shopper.

-You may have the best success in driving customers to your landing pages through thorough market research, immaculate ad campaigns, cross-promotions but if your client engagement is lacking, so will your revenue.
+You may have the best success in driving customers to your landing pages through thorough market research, immaculate ad campaigns, and cross-promotions.
+But if your client engagement is lacking, so will your revenue.

 Here is what you need to experience more Facebook group engagement.

-This area requires you to be the face of your online business and create a content-worthy campaign and maintain your social media account.
+This area requires you to be the face of your online business, and maintain your social media account.

-It requires technical skills so you will need to be sure you have the necessary people in place to execute a social media marketing plan before you start and an effective team that will manage your business and more or less takes your new brand to the next level.
+This process requires technical skills so you will need to be sure that you have the necessary people in place to execute a social media marketing plan before you start.
+An effective team will manage your business and, more or less, take your new brand to the next level.

 The business is in parentheses for a good reason; there is a big difference between a Facebook profile, page, and group when it comes to setting up a social media marketing business.

-Facebook Pages can now join Facebook Groups and advertising can be done here.
-This has been a much awaited change.
+Facebook Pages can now join Facebook Groups, and they can advertise there.
+This has been a much-awaited change.

-Facebook Group can be members only (don’t need too friendly), allowing business advertising and discussions, and your Facebook group can be opened, closed, or secret, which is what you essentially want.
+Facebook Group can be members only (don’t want to be too friendly), allowing business advertising and discussions.
+Your Facebook group can be opened, closed, or secret, which is what you essentially want.

-Neil Patel suggests groups of about 200+ members on your Facebook group should be the right number to start you on the right footing, specifically a Closed Group because it not only gives you better control over adding new members, it is safe and protects your business in case you have disgruntled customers.
+Neil Patel suggests groups of about 200+ members in your Facebook group.
+This should be an appropriate number to start you off on the right footing, specifically a Closed Group.
+This sort of group not only gives you better control over adding new members, but it is also safe and protects your business in case you have disgruntled customers.

-Ideally, this group is meant to casts a wide net over specific subject matters with a few of your well-respected peers as well as give you the opportunity to network.
+Ideally, this group is meant to cast a wide net over specific subject matters with a few of your well-respected peers, as well as give you the opportunity to network.

-It more or less keeps the conversations focused, and it is a great way to build stronger relationships with customers while allowing you to collect honest feedback on what their customers might like.
+It more or less keeps the conversations focused, and it is a great way to build stronger relationships with other businesses while allowing you to collect honest feedback on what their customers might like.

 Being recognizable is important to get found and ‘liked’ – especially in Facebook Search.
 You want to pick a profile picture or a company logo for your brand that will be easy for your potential clients to recognize.

-You already have a target audience in mind, so having a theme that is relevant to your product that your audience can identify with is important.
+You already have a target audience in mind.
+Having a theme which is relevant to your product that your audience can identify with is important.

-A cover photo takes up the most real estate above the fold on your Facebook Page, so it needs to be attractive, one that’s high quality and engaging to your visitors.
+A cover photo takes up the most real estate above the fold on your Facebook Page, so it needs to be attractive.
+It should ideally be high quality and engaging to your visitors.

 Optimize the description of your profile by including links to your relevant website, a blog post, a piece of lead-gen content if you have one.